Hybrid III-V/Silicon Quantum Photonic Device Generating Broadband Entangled Photon Pairs: Summary and conclusion

 \section{Summary and conclusion}

 In conclusion, we have demonstrated an hybrid III-V/Silicon quantum photonic device combining the SPDC generation of photon pairs into an AlGaAs waveguide and their vertical routing to a silicon-on-insulator circuitry, thanks to an adiabatic coupling scheme handling both polarization states.
-This allows the on-chip generation of broadband ($>$ 40 nm) telecom photons by type 0 and type 2 SPDC from the hybrid device at room temperature, while the pump beam is strongly rejected without the need for off-chip filtering.
+This allows the on-chip generation of broadband ($>$ 40 nm, i.e. 50 ITU channels of 100 GHz) telecom photons by type 0 and type 2 SPDC from the hybrid device at room temperature, while the pump beam is strongly rejected without the need for off-chip filtering.
 Two-photon interference demonstrates the high energy-time entanglement of the produced quantum state, opening the way to diverse applications in quantum information.
+The demonstrated integration strategy can be generalized to a high number of devices on the same chip, and has the potential to be adapted to CMOS production lines on the model of other recently demonstrated hybrid III-V/Silicon devices \cite{Szelag19}.

 In the future, the performances of the demonstrated hybrid device could be further improved by optimizing the design (e.g. using a more complex taper shape) and fabrication process (to gain an even better control over the geometric parameters) to reach a stronger and more polarization-independent coupling of the SPDC photons from the AlGaAs to the Silicon waveguides.
 We anticipate that a PGR of $0.6\times10^6$ pairs/s for type 0 and $2\times10^6$ pairs/s for type 2 is readily accessible by such improvements.
 Beyond this, a next promising development is the implementation of the on-chip electrical pumping of the source by monolithically integrating a PIN laser diode into the AlGaAs Bragg-reflection waveguide \cite{Boitier14} part of the device.
 This would lead to room-temperature, compact and portable photonic chips enabling the electrical injection of photon pairs into high-quality silicon circuits, opening promising avenues for real-world applications in quantum information.